adilshaikh165/ML-OPS/README.md

   I have mapped various attributes of the column "job" into the static float values and perform "One-hot" encoding on marital column.

     ![Step4](https://github.com/adilshaikh165/ML-OPS/assets/98637502/0aa88e18-a3f2-4784-be37-c0091a6e6497)

-- Prediction on test data. log_predicted_class predicts the class of the test instances and saves the predictions to a file.

-- Prediction Probability on test data. log_predicted_probabilities predicts the probabilities of the test instances belonging to each class and saves the probabilities to a file.

-- Get metrics. log_metrics_task calculates the accuracy, precision, recall, and entropy of the model and saves the metrics to a file.

 ## 6. Kubernetes Deployment for the Best Model.(OPTIONAL)